Domain Elective Coursework

-Course description: The purpose of the course is to introduce the student to the decision making processes and technologies that are involved in developing web based distributed enterprise applications in medicine.
-It should focus on the Informatician's role as a team member.
+Course description: The purpose of the course is to introduce the student to the decision making processes and technologies that are involved in developing web-based distributed enterprise applications in medicine.
+With a focus on the informatician's role as a team member.

 Staff Scientist, Computational Research Division – Lawrence Berkeley National Laboratory

 Course description: Critical thinking about basic concepts in computer security and privacy.
 How the computer security and privacy impact health informatics, ranging from electronic health records to telemedicine to remote, virtual surgery.